Having survived, or nearly survived, monumental sneezy colds for the past three weeks, we need to head south for a few days.

 We've just been for a thirty-course lunch at Kristin's friend Ewa's house, and now -- Here we are!
 On the Quirinale hill, and that building behind the awful monuments is the Scuderie del Quirinale, which is hosting the Caravaggio exhibition that's the main reason we've come to Rome this time (besides the sun).

-The Quirinale area hosts many of the Italian government and judiciary buildings -- maybe that explains some of the bombastic overstatement.
+The Quirinale area hosts many of the Italian government and judiciary buildings -- which may explain some of the bombastic overstatement.

 We booked our Caravaggio tickets on-line, for an extra euro-and-a-half or so, and were able to prance straight in ahead of the lines right round the block out front.
 The exhibition was completely fantastic -- nearly all of the best Caravaggios, and a brilliant audio guide tying them all together with only a generous hint of the overstretched art-historians' jargon.
 Now we're finished and heading downtown.